 Chronic stress links to the six leading causes of death: heart disease, cancer, accidents, respiratory disorders, cirrhosis of the liver and suicide.
-Why not look to non toxic cannabis for stress relief.
+Why not look to non-toxic cannabis for stress relief.

 Do you want the mind/body/spirit benefits of cannabis without feeling ‘high’?
 Grab your cannabis journal and start experimenting with microdoses.
 Finding your groove with cannabis might take some time.
 Be patient.
 Develop self-awareness.
 Note the effects.
 And remember, everyone is different.
 Mood, tolerance, sleep habits as well as your environment alter your personal chemistry so the effect (of anything) can vary slightly on a daily basis.
 A finely tuned, evolving regimen will serve you well.

-If using your licensed producer’s oils, note the mg/ml and do the math to keep your dose around the .1 to .4 of a ml., (For example, Canntrust oils have 25 mg/ml of thc or cbd or 1:1).
-Suggested microdose is between 2.5 and 10 mg.
+If using your licensed producer’s oils, note the mg/ml and do the math to keep your dose around 0.1 to 0.4 ml.
+For example, Canntrust oils have 25 mg/ml of THC or CBD, or 1:1.
+A suggested microdose is between 2.5 and 10 mg.
 Depending on lifestyle and sleep cycles, you may want to try both edibles and vaporizing.
-Combusting or smoking cannabis is the least healthful option and may make it hard to microdose as one inhalation can contain up to 10 mg of THC.
-If you do combust, try a pipe or water bubbler rather than rolled.
+Combusting or smoking cannabis is the least healthy option and may make it difficult to microdose as one inhalation can contain up to 10 mg of THC.
+If you do combust, try a pipe or water bubbler rather than a rolled joint.
 This way you can control how much you burn without having to keep putting it out.
 Use about the size of a matchhead.

-Consider microdosing as a valuable technique for medicating while working (as always avoid ay amount of THC in safety sensitive positions) a journal will help keep track of the small but effective alterations.
-Make sure you note strain, cannabinoid levels, time of day, how you felt before microdosing (tired, anxious, apathetic, unfocused) etc. It is suggested that you avoid alcohol, which can augment the effects and vice versa.
+Consider microdosing as a valuable technique for medicating while working (as always avoid any amount of THC in safety-sensitive positions).
+A journal will help keep track of the small but effective alterations.
+Make sure you note the strain, cannabinoid levels, time of day, how you felt before microdosing (tired, anxious, apathetic, unfocused) etc. It is suggested that you avoid alcohol, which can augment the effects and vice versa.